dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     *Since the right-hand is not a record literal, we can't use the pattern's context type schema to insert coercions when the record is being created.
-    However, `(T Function<T>(T), dynamic)` is assignable to `(int Function(int), String)`, so the declaration is valid.
-Instead, coercions are inserted after destructuring each record field before passing them to the field subpatterns.
+    However, the matched value type `(T Function<T>(T), dynamic)` is allowed by the record pattern's required type `(Object?, Object?)`, the field matched value type `T Function<T>(T)` is allowed by the field required type `int Function(int)`, and the field matched value type `dynamic` is allowed by the field required type `String)`.
+So the declaration is valid.
+Coercions are inserted after destructuring each record field before passing them to the field subpatterns.
 At runtime, when the record is destructured during matching, the coercions are applied.
 This is specified below.*

 #### Pattern context type schema